Lists display the information in columns. You use the settings in the column heading to sort and filter.

 Filtering on a Date

-For a date column, you can enter a date range as the filter, or select an operator to set the date range relative to today.
+For date columns, you can enter a date range as the filter, or select an operator to set the date range relative to today.

 When Fixed is selected, click on both the Start Date and End Date and select a date for each of these from the calendar pop-up, then click OK.

-For date columns, you can also use the selector to quickly set the Start and End Dates.
+For date columns, you can also use the selector to quickly set the Fixed Start Date and End Date.

 Click the button next to the dates to display a list of selectors that can be used, for example, "1D" for one day, "2D" for two days, "WTD" for week to date, "1M" for one month.

-Selecting one of these selectors sets the End Date as 'today' with the Start Date set accordingly and relative to todays date.
+Selecting one of these selectors sets the End Date as 'today' with the Start Date set accordingly and relative to today's date.
 For example, "2D" sets the the End Date as 'today' and the Start Date as yesterday.

 To clear a Fixed Date Range, click the column name again and click Clear in the Select Date Range pop-up.